Skip to main content

 (1) A participant who wishes to voluntarily disenroll from PACE shall initiate the voluntary disenrollment process by informing the PACE organization verbally, electronically, or in writing.

-(2) Once the PACE organization receives the participant's request, it shall provide the participant with a disenrollment form.
+(2) Once the PACE organization receives the participant's request, the PACE organization shall notify ODA in writing.

-(7) After receiving a signed document from the PACE organization, ODA shall enter the disenrollment request in the ODA- and ODM-approved eligibility systems.
+(4) After receiving a written notice of disenrollment from the PACE organization, ODA shall enter the disenrollment in the ODA- and ODM-approved eligibility systems.

-(D) After a participant initiates a voluntary disenrollment, the PACE organization shall do the following:
+(D) After a participant initiates a voluntary disenrollment, the PACE organization shall continue to provide PACE services as outlined in the participant's plan of care until the effective date of disenrollment.

 (E) Before disenrollment, the PACE organization shall initiate a discharge plan for each participant who is voluntarily disenrolled.
 In each discharge plan, it shall state how it plans to do the following: